 7. There are not many physicians in Kenya.

 According to the World Health Organization (WHO), there is only one doctor and 12 nurses or midwives per 10,000 people in Kenya.
 This shortage of medical professionals is a severe problem for the nation, although major public health interventions have helped to reduce the mortality rate, such as those taken with HIV/AIDS as well as many waterborne illnesses.

 6. The poorest inhabitants live in rural areas.

 With limited access to the few physicians and nurses who do inhabit the country, rural areas suffer the greatest.
 Comprised mostly of farmers and other agricultural workers, those living in rural areas often go without healthcare, clean water and sanitation, as well as many other social services which primarily are located in the cities and business regions.
 Poverty in Kenya is a widespread problem but is concentrated in rural areas.

 5. The nation is not economically diverse.

 The vast majority of all work lies in the agricultural sector, thus when droughts and other natural disasters occur, farmers are out of luck.

 4. Kenya is on the path to economic growth.

-With the realization of a lack of diversification, there have been improvements in the infrastructure of the Kenyan government as well as increased attention to the urban and business regions of the country as well as increases in manufacturing.
+With the realization of a lack of diversification, there have been improvements in the infrastructure of the Kenyan government and increased attention to the urban and business regions of the country, as well as increases in manufacturing.